Why Timely Invoicing Does Not Guarantee Getting Paid

 How long should I wait before following up on an unpaid invoice?

 Start a few days before the due date with a friendly reminder.
-If it goes overdue, follow up within 2-3 business days.
+If it goes overdue, follow up within two to three business days.
 Waiting weeks signals that late payment is acceptable.

 What should I say in collection emails without damaging the relationship?

 Be helpful rather than accusatory.
-Reference specific invoice details, ask if anything is blocking payment, and personalize based on history rather than sending generic templates.
+Reference specific invoice details, ask if anything is blocking payment, and personalize based on history rather than sending a generic template.

 Is it worth automating collections for a smaller finance team?